hexdoc-dev/book-of-hexxy/README.md

 Python web book docgen and [hexdoc](https://pypi.org/project/hexdoc) plugin for the Book of Hexxy.

+## Archival notice

+The Book of Hexxy project has been moved to [HexBug](https://github.com/object-Object/HexBug) v2.

 ## Version scheme

 We use [hatch-gradle-version](https://pypi.org/project/hatch-gradle-version) to generate the version number based on whichever mod version the docgen was built with.